metarank/metarank/doc/xx_event_schema.md

 ```

 - `id`: a request identifier.
-- `impression`: an identifier of the parent raning event event
+- `ranking`: an identifier of the parent raning event event
 - `user`: unique visitor identifier.
 - `session`: session identifier, a single visitor may have multiple sessions.
 - `type`: internal name of the event.